Logo

 How does living or working abroad impact my taxes?

-This is a huge topic with a ton of nuance and specifics to consider.
-We can't get into every situation here, so below are some basic ideas, as well as info on what we need from you to file your taxes if you live and/or work abroad.
+This is a huge topic!
+We can't get into every situation here, so below are some basic ideas and an overview of what we need from you to file your taxes if you live and/or work abroad.

 What do I do about crypto and NFTs on my taxes?